 Marc Iacona, co-producer of the event held in late June, said the festival’s mantra each year is to affect the quality of life of the community in a positive way.

 “Without the continued participation and partnership with the Community Foundation, we would not be able to sustain the variety of performances that are produced on Jazz Street for nine consecutive nights,” he says.

 In 2014, the festival had 13 venues where individuals who bought tickets or passes could go to see more than 220 shows.
 Free performances were quite plentiful, with 93 musical acts performed on six stages — including the Community Foundation-supported Jazz Street Stage.

 Impressed with the Foundation’s efforts to make music more accessible, Rick Williams created the Jazz Street Fund in hopes that others would join him in underwriting the free music stage.
-Because the stage is jointly sponsored by the City of Rochester, Williams says the fund could help offset the Foundation’s $30,000 sponsorship and free up more money for essential community needs.
+Because the stage is jointly sponsored by the City of Rochester, Williams says the fund could help offset the Foundation’s $30,000 sponsorship and free up more money for other community needs.

 He also points to one very tangible benefit to consider: “There are probably hundreds of kids who get up there and are able to experience performing.”